rsdashutosh/OnlineClothingStore/README.md

 - Database : MySQL

 Some Notable features of Frontend :
-- State manageement done by Redux
+- State management done by Redux
 - Conditional rendering of cart and user icons based on whether user is logged in or not
 - Backend connectivity through axios calls
 - Searching of products by Category